ChrisCummins/pip-db/Documentation/Log.md

 **Notes from usability testing with Darren:**

-Darren is an Undergraduate business and psychology student in his final year.
+Dan is an Undergraduate business and psychology student in his final year.
 As someone with no background in biology or computer science, their purpose is to provide feedback on the immediate usability and intuitiveness of the site.
 As a result, a longer introduction to the project was given, which explained some of the background terminology, and provided a minimum of information required to complete the tasks.

 TASKS 2